AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 1. Privacy Service
 1. Data Hygiene

 This document examines each of the different areas of governance and demonstrates how to facilitate data compliance when using Query Service.
+See the [Data Governance overview](../../data-governance/home.md) for broader information on how Adobe Experience Platform Data Governance allows you to manage customer data and ensure compliance.

 >[!NOTE]
 >